Cuda-Chen/cuda-chen.github.io/_posts/medigenvac-report.md

 ## Day 7
 - Awaken as hell in the morning, but after lunch with Subway, I felt fatigueand took a nap in the evening.

+## Day 8
+- Awaken as hell in the morning.
+- Got headache after finishing lunch, maybe I am so tired these days.